 |Ctrl-T||Send SIGINFO (Info).
 By default, this causes the operating system to display information about the command.
 Not supported on all systems.|

-Real-time signals are a set of signals with no predefined purpose, for programmers to use as they wish in their software.
+Real-time signals are a set of signals with no predefined purpose, for programmers to use as they want in their software.
 Two signal names, SIGRTMIN and SIGRTMAX, define the minimum and maximum signal numbers of the real-time signals.
 For example, the programmer may use the signal number as SIGRTMIN+3 to refer to the fourth real-time signal number.

-Examples: sending signals with the kill command
+Examples: sending signals

 The kill command sends signals to processes.
 Your shell may have a built-in version of kill, which supersedes the version installed at /bin/kill.
 The two versions have slightly different options, but basic functions are the same.
-The following examples may be run using either version of kill.
+The following examples may run using either version of kill.

 Send the KILL signal to the process with PID 1234.

 Kill three processes: PIDs 123, 456, and 789.

 kill -15 1234 5678